Skip to main content

 Broadly, in order to be accepted into the Data Citation Index, contributor records in a Research Data Australia data source:

-For Research Data Australia contributors interested in participating, ARDC has developed a mapping from RIF-CS to the DCI schema and a simple web service that enables Data Source Administrators (DSAs) to preview records in their data source that have been transformed to the DCI metadata format (XML output) using the mapping.
-Contact services@ardc.edu.au once you are ready to proceed with engagement with Clarivate.
+Clarivate will work closely with any Research Data Australia contributors interested in participating, however please note, that for some contributors this may require optimisations to your RIF-CS metadata before a production harvest to the Data Citation Index can be established.
+A mapping from RIF-CS to the DCI schema is provided for information.
+Optionally, for Data Source Administrators (DSAs) that would like to preview records in their data source that have been transformed to the DCI metadata format (XML output) using the mapping, ARDC has developed a simple web service that can be used.